ashfurrow/blog/source/blog/2016-07-31-stargate-sg-1-in-50-hours.html.markdown

 ## Season 5

 This is the season the show started to feel a little stale, and afterward the show actually moved from Showtime to the SciFi channel for season six.
-There are still some great episodes: _2001_ is the perfect follow-up from last season's _2010_, and _48 Hours_ introduces my favourite recurring character: Dr Rodney McKay portrayed by David Hewlett.
+There are still some great episodes: _2001_ is the perfect follow-up from last season's _2010_, and _48 Hours_ introduces a new recurring frenemy: Dr Rodney McKay portrayed by David Hewlett.
 Oh, and Daniel dies in _Meridian_, but don't worry he'll show up in the next season a few times before returning permanently in season seven.

 Find Season 5 on [Amazon Video](http://amzn.to/2a9KMGQ).